Antsiranana: History

+Run away slaves (Makoas), Antankarana and Sakalava made up another big part of the population.
+In 1886, the colony had a population of 2500 habitants.

+In 1887, a civil governor, Froger, replaced Caillet.
+In 1888, Nossi-Bé and Sainte Marie de Madagascar were attached to the colony.

+In 1900, the Decauville railway at Diégo Suarez was built.

-The colony's administration was subsumed into that of Madagascar in 1896.
-The Second Pacific Squadron of Imperial Russia anchored and was resupplied at Diego-Suárez on its way to the Battle of Tsushima in 1905.
+The Second Pacific Squadron of Imperial Russia anchored and was resupplied at Diego-Suarez on its way to the Battle of Tsushima in 1905.

+On 21 March 1909, the first bricks of the cathedral were laid down.

+In 1919 there was an epidemics of the Spanish flu followed by an outbreak of the plague in 1920.
+Still, in 1925 the Province de Diego-Suarez had 13695 habitants.

-In 1942, Diego-Suárez was the primary objective of Operation Ironclad, the starting point of the Allied invasion and capture of Madagascar.
+In 1942, Diego-Suarez was the primary objective of Operation Ironclad, the starting point of the Allied invasion and capture of Madagascar.
 The Allies were concerned that Japan would pressure Vichy France into granting use of Madagascar, as they had with French Indo-China during the previous year, and determined that the island should not be made a base for the interception of Allied shipping.
-Diego-Suárez, with its superb harbour and a concentration of government officials, was selected as the initial invasion point.
+Diego-Suarez, with its superb harbour and a concentration of government officials, was selected as the initial invasion point.
 The Japanese responded with an attack by midget submarines on the British naval forces in the harbour, damaging the battleship HMS Ramillies and sinking the oil tanker British Loyalty.

 France continued to operate a military base in the city following Malagasy independence in 1960.
 Between 1973 and 1975, French forces were withdrawn.